logo

 Dos and don'ts of vitamin K Supplementation

-When considering vitamin K supplementation, it’s important to follow best practices to maximize its potential benefits while minimizing any risks.
+When considering vitamin K supplementation, it’s important to follow best practices to maximize vitamin K1 benefits while minimizing any risks.
 Below is a simple guide to help you navigate the essentials.

 Do’s